CPNV-ES/Coloc/README.md

 ## Utilisation
 ## Utilisation
-There is a login system.
+There is a login system in the application.
 Here are the credentials and informations on each user :

 | Identifiant  | Mot de passe   | Rôle  |
 |---|---|---|